 Simone is totally thrilled to be working at Eden Village.
 After graduating from McGill University, Simone worked for a sustainability non-profit in the Philadelphia area.
 Simone has grown up in camp and in community; she spent 13 years learning and educating with Habonim Dror.
 She’s worked in synagogues, community centers and after-school programs to facilitate creative Jewish experiential learning.
 Most recently, her spiritual and environmental practice has been shaped through living in community at Findhorn Ecovillage in Scotland, participating in the ADAMAH fellowship at Isabella Freedman, and working as a Jewish environmental educator with the TEVA Learning Alliance.
 Simone can be found hanging out in the forest, singing loudly, putting on shows, rap battling, crafting and playing the 4 chords she knows on guitar again and again and again.

-Ashley joins Eden Village after recently completing a B.A. in Religious Studies from New York University with a minor in Child and Adolescent Mental Health.
+Ashley joins Eden Village after completing a B.A. in Religious Studies from New York University with a minor in Child and Adolescent Mental Health.
 Her studies carried her to Ghana, where she led weekly guided meditations with the children of Beacon House Orphanage.
-Impassioned to deepen her knowledge of alternative medicine from this experience, she apprenticed intensively with Wisconsin herbalist Linda Conroy.
-This past year, Ashley served the Midwestern herbal community as a logistical coordinator for the first annual Midwest Women’s Herbal Conference.
-When Ashley is not organizing information and communicating with Eden families as Office Manager, she is exploring, writing, and sipping nourishing herbal infusions.
+Inspired to deepen her knowledge of alternative medicine, she apprenticed with herbalist Linda Conroy, and coordinated the first annual Midwest Women’s Herbal Conference.
+When Ashley is not organizing information and communicating with Eden families, she is very likely exploring, writing, and sipping nourishing herbal infusions.

 Baruch Shapiro, Medical Herbalist, is a founding staff member at Eden Village camp where he happily directs the Herb Program each summer.
 He is also the founder and director of the Israel Herb School, which is in the Emek Haela region of Israel.
 Baruch grew up in the gardens and wild places of California and Nevada.
 Growing up around Native American healers and the leaders of the Jewish Renewal Movement he had close contact as a youth with Reb Zalman Schachter Shalomi and Reb Shlomo.
 First introduced to herbs by Rolling Thunder, he then studied, worked with, and was finally certified to practice and teach herbal medicine by the most distinguished herbal medicine teachers of this day, including David Hoffman, NIMH, and Tierraona Lowdog, M.D.
 He has been practicing and continuing to study the healing arts with a passion since 1986.
 Now living in an old refurbished farmstead in the Emek Haelah, Israel, self built from stone and wood he has created a living, breathing permaculture farm with a green house, herbal laboratory, and teaching center where he lives most of the year with his wife Keter and their five children growing and preparing herbal elixirs for clients and other therapists as well as doing consulting and design work for individuals, homes, businesses, and gardens throughout the country.
 His website is www.israelherbschool.com.